Translate

 Two online exhibits–”Struggle for Freedom” for elementary students and “Communitarian Experiment” for secondary students–present a select group of primary sources, stimulating questions, and engaging tools of analysis and reflection.
 Find lesson plans and classroom tips in the Teachers Room (grades 3-7) and Teachers Room (grades 8-12).

-Or enter the exhibit through the tabs above:
+Navigate the exhibit using the menu at left or the tabs above:

 1. Read the Background narrative, enriched with letters and other primary sources.